nokau/Barotrauma-zht-edited/README_eng.md

 ### TraditionalChineseVanilla.xml
 - This file contains edited lines of all the English files found within the game's Texts folder, because using separated files doesn't seem to work.
 - The game's file is located at `Steam\steamapps\common\Barotrauma\Content\Texts\TraditionalChinese`
-- If you are interested in editing or comparing side-by-side with the English flies, there are 3 files in the project's folder that I use before combining them into TraditionalChineseVanilla.xml:
+- If you are interested in editing or comparing side-by-side with the English flies, in the same folder there are 3 files that I use before combining them into TraditionalChineseVanilla.xml:
   - **TCVanilla.xml**
   - **TCVanillaEditorTexts.xml**
   - **TCVanillaNew.xml**